the7erm/mycroft-skill-jupiter-broadcasting/README.md

 # mycroft-skill-jupiter-broadcasting
 My 2nd attempt at creating a mycroft skill

-This is a 3rd party skill that can either reside in `~/.mycroft/skills/` or `/opt/mycroft/skills` .

 # Intents
 | Intent         | Example Keyphrase                                         | Function                                                    | Output                                                                                                            |
 |----------------|-----------------------------------------------------------|-------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|